Brotherhood of Mutants: Mystique's Third Brotherhood

-The next incarnation of the Brotherhood was led by Mystique again and included the new member Fever Pitch.
+The next incarnation of the Brotherhood was led by Mystique again and included Avalanche, Blob, Mastermind, and new member Fever Pitch.
 This Brotherhood had infiltrated the X-Corps and took over the group, before it was defeated by the X-Men and Mystique sucked into another dimension by X-Corps recruit Abyss (ironically landing the two into the arms of Azazel, who was the father of both Abyss and Mystique's biological son Nightcrawler).
 Following her being rescued from her former lover's realm, Mystique would become a reluctant agent of Professor X, doing black ops missions for him.
 While employed, Mystique claimed that the second and third Brotherhood formed by her were actually formed by someone trying to frame her, something Xavier dismissed as lies designed by Mystique to gain sympathy from Xavier.

 Xorn's Brotherhood

 Another Brotherhood was formed by former X-Man Xorn, who thought he was Magneto.
-His Brotherhood were his former students Beak, Angel Salvadore, Martha Johansson, Basilisk II, Ernst, Esme and old Brotherhood member Toad.
+His Brotherhood were his former students Beak, Angel Salvadore, Martha Johansson, Basilisk, Ernst, Esme of the Stepford Cuckoos, and old Brotherhood member Toad.
 Most members rebelled against Xorn after he accidentally killed Basilisk and his insanity became too obvious to ignore.

 Exodus' Brotherhood

 In the "Heroes and Villains" arc that concluded Chuck Austen's run on X-Men, a new version of the Brotherhood appeared.
 The team was led by the powerful mutant Exodus, who had once been Magneto's herald, and its other members included Avalanche, Sabretooth (who had simply been hired by Exodus), and new members Black Tom Cassidy, Mammomax, Nocturne (who was revealed to be spying on the team), and Juggernaut (who was later revealed to be a mole).
-After Black Tom killed Juggernaut's friend Sammy Paré the "Fish-Boy" (who was attacking Juggernaut for his "apparent betrayal"), Juggernaut lashes out and tried to destroy the Brotherhood.
+After Black Tom killed Juggernaut's friend Squid-Boy (who was attacking Juggernaut for his "apparent betrayal"), Juggernaut lashes out and tried to destroy the Brotherhood.
 After knocking Juggernaut and several other Brotherhood members unconscious, Exodus led his team to the Xavier Institute to claim revenge for the apparent death of Magneto.
 The entire team was defeated by the second Xorn, who sucked them into the "black hole" within his head; Nocturne was sucked in as well, and Juggernaut followed her.
 They eventually landed in Mojoworld, where the others sold Nocturne and Juggernaut to Mojo, for their freedom.